tmobile/magentaA11y/_checklist-native/carousel.md

         }
     }
     ```
-#### Announcements
+### Announcements
-  - “In list” or “Showing slides x of y” are common announcements to give screen readers layout context
+  - “In list” or “Showing slides x of y” are common announcements to give screen readers context of layout
   - “Custom actions available.
 Swipe up or down to change slides” – common custom actions announcement

 ## Android
+- When navigating to a carousel using assistive technology, it should first focus on the entire carousel container
+- Each carousel may have a different number of items, so the label reads out the total amount of items and the current item in focus
+- Then, activating the carousel container focuses on the first carousel item
+- Two finger swipe rt or left navigates through the slides putting focus on the next slide in the order

 ### Name
-- Programmatic name describes the purpose of the carousel.
+- Programmatic name of any interactive element describes it's purpose.
-- Each item in the carousel has a name that describes the purpose of the control and matches any visible label/all text and image descriptions within item.
+- Each item in the carousel, if interactive, has a name that describes the purpose of the control and matches any visible label/all text and image descriptions within item.

 - **Android View**
   - `android:text` XML attribute